OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-06.md

 Brothers and sisters, if anyone is caught in any wrongdoing, you who are guided by the Spirit should restore that person with a spirit of gentleness.
 But be careful, lest you too be tempted.

 ## Galatians 6:2
-Bear one another’s burdens, and in this way, you will fulfil the law of Christ.
+Help carry each other’s burdens, and in doing so, you will fulfill the law of Christ.

 ## Galatians 6:3
 If anyone thinks they are something when they are nothing, they are deceiving themselves.